GET YOUR HOME & GARDEN RAMBLE TICKETS HERE! BUY NOW

 HOUSE & GARDEN

-49 SAINT ANDREWS WAY
+49 SAINT ANDREWS WAY, TE AWAMUTU

 A wall of Camelia hedging leads to the front door of this large brick house.